-Maste seventies stars and Land pollution Construction Operation Medium Ensure cogregation of hazardous

-waste generation, storage and Land polition and Decommissioning Medidiff Ensure segregation of hazardous
+Waste generation, storage and Land pollution Land pollution Construction, Operation Medium Ensure segregation of hazardous Low

-disposal Hazardous and Decommissioning wastes from non-nazardous.
+disposal Hazardous and Decommissioning wastes from non-hazardous.

-Leachate During the construction phase,
+• Leachate During the construction phase,

 Illegal dumping temporary storage of construction

 waste to be stored in a bunded

 designated area.

 No burning of refuse wastes are

 on the premises or on surrounding

 premises

-All bazardous material must be
+• All hazardous material must be

 carefully stored and then disposed

-of officity of the lipposed

-or onsite at the incensed
+of offsite at the licensed

-nazardous iandrili site
+hazardous landfill site

 Sealable bins and containers

 must be made available for the

 storage of all streams of waste

 throughout the site.

 Waste bins must be emptied on a

 regular basis as to ensure bins do

 not overflow.

-No littering will not be permitted on
+• No littering will not be permitted on

 site and general housekeeping

 should be enforced

 Site must be kept clean and free

-• Site must be kept clean and nee

 of rubbish that could potentially

 attract animal pests and that bins

 are scavenger proof.

-Separate waste skips/ bins for the
+• Separate waste skips/ bins for the

 different waste streams must be

 available on site

-Do not dump waste of any nature,
+• Do not dump waste of any nature,

 or any foreign material into any

 drainage line or stream

 All waste to be disposed off at a

 suitably registered waste disposal

 facility

-1 A suitable and registered waste
+A suitable and registered waste

-1 service provider must remove all
+service provider must remove all

-wasta materiale officita

-waste materials on site.
+waste materials off site.

-Proor or disposal to be obtained
+• Proof of disposal to be obtained

 and kept on record

 Employment of Workers, skills training and procurement of construction materials Job creation Job creation Construction & Operational Positive impact During community engagement/information dissemination, emphasis must be placed on the fact that permanent employment is directly related to the feasibility of the mine operations.
 Strict adherence to Labour legislation (in terms of the employment of minors etc.) must at all times be made.
 Maximise and monitor local recruitment where required.
 Promote employment of women and youth.
-Train locally recruited construction workers for longer-term employment where possible.
+Train locally recruited construction Positive impact workers for longer-term employment where possible.
 Support economic diversification through development of alternative markets.
-Abstraction of groundwater from a borehole Depletion of groundwater resources Groundwater deterioration Groundwater resources Operational Moderate Prevent restricting abstraction to proposed 25-meter excavation depth Regularly monitor groundwater levels Regularly assess monitored information monthly in summer Appoint a hydrogeologist to assess and provide mitigation should there be fluctuations in groundwater levels or there is an increase of 25% in electrical conductivity
+Abstraction of groundwater from a borehole Depletion of groundwater resources Groundwater resources Operational Moderate Prevent restricting abstraction to proposed 25-meter excavation depth Regularly monitor groundwater levels Regularly assess monitored information monthly in summer Appoint a hydrogeologist to assess and provide mitigation should there be fluctuations in groundwater levels or there is an increase of 25% in electrical conductivity Low Groundwater deterioration